artursapek/wormhole-sdk-show-and-tell/presentation.md

     └───────────────────────────┘

-- Problem: lacking cohesion
+Problems:
   - Spread across three code bases

-- Problem: protocol code is internal
+  - Protocol code is internal
+  - Was never intended for external consumption
-  - Not published, documented, externally usable
+      - Not published, documented, consumable

-- Needed a "headless Connect" all in one place
+Needed a "headless Connect" in a clean package

 ---